 Consider purchasing a BBQ cover, as this will protect the BBQ from the elements and keep it nice and clean.

-- Remove the hotplates and scrub with warm water using a soft steel brush and a little dishwashing liquid.
+1. Remove the hotplates and scrub with warm water using a soft steel brush and a little dishwashing liquid.

-- Turn the BBQ on and leave all burners on medium with the hood up for around 30 minutes.
+3. Turn the BBQ on and leave all burners on medium with the hood up for around 30 minutes.
 For cast iron cooking surfaces, continue on with steps 5 and 6.

-- Line the drip tray with aluminium foil and then place fat absorber in the tray.
+4. Line the drip tray with aluminium foil and then place fat absorber in the tray.
 The fat absorber collects fat and prevents fat fires from occurring.
 (Do not use kitty litter or sand, as they may cause rusting or bad odours.)

 Before every BBQ check that the gas bottle and lines are connected firmly, without blockages or leaks.
 If the hose is worn or leaking, tighten the fittings or replace as required.
 You can test for leaks by spraying a mixture of soapy water over the fittings.
 If it bubbles, then there is a leak.

-Check the fat absorber in the drip tray, it will need to be changed after every 10 BBQs (more if you cook fatty foods).Inspect the grill and hotplate – if either is rusted then they may need replacing.
+Check the fat absorber in the drip tray, it will need to be changed after every 10 BBQs (more if you cook fatty foods).
+If your BBQ has volcanic rock under the grill, replace this every 10 BBQs or as required.
+This will help to stop fat fires from starting.

-When you finish cooking, clean all cooking surfaces.
-If you have cast iron burners or cooking surfaces, once the BBQ is cooled, spray Canola oil on the surface to prevent rusting.
+Inspect the grill and hotplate – if either is rusted then they may need replacing.
+Also, when you finish cooking, make sure you clean all cooking surfaces.
+If you have cast iron burners or cooking surfaces, once the BBQ is cooled, spray canola oil on the surface to prevent rusting.
 If the BBQ is not going to be used for a long period, this step is the most important.
 (Do not use olive oil, butter or margarine to coat the BBQ.
 They are fine to cook with though.)

 Remember to turn off the BBQ after each use.
 It is a good idea once you have finished cooking to turn the gas bottle off before turning off the BBQ knobs.
 This will allow any excess gas to be burnt away.

-- Make sure the gas bottle is turned off and disconnected.
+1. Make sure the gas bottle is turned off and disconnected.

-- Lift up the hood and remove the hot plate, grill and the drip tray.
+2. Lift up the hood and remove the hot plate, grill and the drip tray.

-- Replace the aluminium foil on the drip tray and the absorbent material.
+4. Replace the aluminium foil on the drip tray and the absorbent material.

-- Clean the hot plate and grill with a BBQ degreaser.
+5. Clean the hot plate and grill with a BBQ degreaser.

-- Clean the body of the BBQ with soapy water and a soft scourer pad or BBQ wipes.
+6. Clean the body of the BBQ with soapy water and a soft scourer pad or BBQ wipes.
 You may wish to use a stainless steel polish to guard against finger prints.

-- Check all hoses and replace if they show any signs of cracking.
+8. Check all hoses and replace if they show any signs of cracking.